 Address- 9016 William Penn Hwy, Huntingdon, PA 16652.

 What do the Friends of Raystown Lake do?

-*Hold an annual Raystown Lake cleanup event
+*Hold an annual Raystown Lake cleanup event in the spring

-*Operate Putt's Camp in partnership with Boy Scout Troop 471, Saxton, Pa.
+*Operate Putt's Camp in Saxton, PA

 *Coordinate & sponsor the Raystown Conservation Education Partnership (RayCEP) program

-*Place navigation lights for the safety and convenience of all boaters at Raystown Lake
+*Maintain navigation lights for the safety and convenience of all boaters at Raystown Lake

-*Volunteer assistance in support of other community events occurring at Raystown Lake Project
+*Provide volunteer assistance in support of other community events occurring at Raystown Lake Project

 RayCEP Interns Grace and Kendra providing programming during "Pollinator Week" at the Raystown Lake Visitor Center.

 USACE Park Ranger Alicia Palmer & former FRL President Ron Rabena leading cleanup day activities at Tatman Run Recreation Area.